vijayps-undefined53/scoreboard/README.md

 # Scoreboard
- Scoreboard library that shows all the ongoing matches and their scores This library uses gradle as build tool and ./gradlew clean build to build jar, add this library as dependency by {
+ Scoreboard library that shows all the ongoing matches and their scores.
+ This library uses gradle as build tool and ./gradlew clean build to build jar, add this library as dependency by {
   implementation files('{directory location}/lib/build/libs/lib-0.1.0.jar').